symblai/symbl-agora-Android-app/README.md

 * Agora Account [Agora](https://sso.agora.io/en/v3/signup)

 ## Setup and Deploy
 1. The first step is to navigate to Agora.io's [console][console] where you sign up for a free developer account.
 After signing up on the console, navigate to Symbl.ai's Extension in Agora.io's Extension [Marketplace](https://console.agora.io/marketplace).
-The activation process
+Activate the app.

 2. The second step to getting setup is to [sign up][signup] on both platforms, [Symbl][signup]'s and [Agora](https://sso.agora.io/en/v3/signup)'s.